 Day 3: Wick to Dunnet Bay

-For the third day of our North Coast 500 itinerary, we’re going to visit the most northerly point in mainland Britain, see some stunning coastal scenery and try some Scottish gin!
+For the third day of our North Coast 500 itinerary, we’re going to visit the most northerly point in mainland Britain, see some incredible coastal scenery and try some Scottish spirits!

 You’re now going to head up to John O’Groats, famed as being the most northerly town in mainland Britain.
 Here there are a couple of nice cafes, and on a clear day, a great view across to the Orkney Islands.

-Fans of TV show The Crown will definitely want to stop at our next recommendation – the Castle of Mey.
-This was the Castle that the Queen Mother bought, and she often spent time visiting the castle, which she helped to restore to it’s former glory from it’s fairly ruinous state.
+Fans of royal history will definitely want to stop at our next recommendation, the Castle of Mey.
+This was the Castle that the Queen Mother bought, and she often spent time visiting the castle, which she helped to restore to its former glory from its fairly ruinous state.
 Today you can take a tour of the castle, the gardens, The Animal Centre (farm animals), and also have afternoon tea in the on-site tearoom.

-From the Castle of Mey, head along to Dunnet, where you can visit the Dunnet Bay Distillery, home to some mighty fine gin and vodka.
-Here you can learn all about how gin is made, plus try some of their distinctive flavors.
+From the Castle of Mey, head along to the Dunnet area.
+We recommend first stopping at the Dunnet Bay Distillery, home to the award-winning Rock Rose gin, Holy Grass vodka, and their newer rum.
+Here you can learn all about how their spirits are made, plus try some of their distinctive flavours.

-Suggested accommodation: Dunnet Bay – Dunnet Bay Caravan and Motorhome Site.
-Nearby alternatives, Murkle Caravan Park and Morven View campsite.
-If you’d rather push on, try The Halldale Inn, a pub with touring park.
+Suggested accommodation: Dunnet Bay – Dunnet Bay Caravan and Motorhome Club Campsite.
+Nearby alternatives: Murkle Caravan Park and Morven View campsite.
+If you’d rather push on, try The Halladale Inn, a pub with touring park.
 For glampers, check out Braeside Retreats near Thurso.
 If you’d rather push on, there are also pods at the Wee Hoose Glamping pods.

 Day 4: Dunnet Bay to Durness

-The road from Dunnet Bay to Durness across the northern coastline of Scotland is where you’re going to start encountering a primarily single track road.
-If you’re not familiar with driving on these – take a look at our guide to driving on single track roads for tips.
+The road from Dunnet Bay to Durness across the northern coastline of Scotland is where you’re going to start encountering primarily single track roads.
+If you’re not familiar with driving on these, take a look at our guide to driving on single track roads for tips.

-Next, continue to follow the A386 along the north coast, taking in the views.
+Next, continue to follow the A836 along the north coast, taking in the views.
 You’ll go past Scrabster, which is where the ferry to Orkney departs from.

-A good spot to stop is Strathy Point, where a short ten minute walk will reward you will lovely views of a lighthouse and the coast in both directions.
+A good spot to stop is Strathy Point, where a short ten minute walk will reward you with lovely views of a lighthouse and the coast in both directions.

 The road continues to wind along the coast, and becomes single-track more often than not, so do exercise caution, especially if you are driving a motorhome or towing a caravan.

 Our next stop is the town of Tongue, which has a small Spar (convenience store) with a petrol station attached.
-You can also have lunch here – there’s a small cafe just before you get into Tongue itself (the Weavers Cafe), or food is available at the Ben Loyal Pub or the Tongue Hotel.
+You can also have lunch here at the Ben Loyal pub, or food is available at the Tongue Hotel.

 Finally, continue your drive for another hour or so until you reach the town of Durness, where we suggest you spend the night.
 This is famous for the impressive Smoo Cave, a cavern you can walk inside which has a waterfall to admire.
 If you want to further explore the inside of the cave, you can take a guided tour.
+Tours run from April to October, cost ยฃ15 for adults and ยฃ5 for under-16s, and are cash only.
 The area also has a number of beautiful beaches.

 Suggested accommodation: Durness – Sango Sands Oasis Caravan Park.
 There is a campervan stopover at Kinlochbervie, although the latter is an additional bit of driving.